 Gonzalez was the sponsor in 2004 of the resolution that approved the placement of a bust to slain SF Supervisor Harvey Milk in San Francisco City Hall.
 It was installed in 2008 and remains the only tribute to an openly gay person in a government building in the United States.

 In 2007 Gonzalez and political activist Van Jones were invited to speak before the Richmond City Council at Gayle McLaughlin’s inauguration as mayor of Richmond, California.
-In 2008 Gonzalez was invited to testify before the Los Angeles City Council as they considered an ordinance by council member Tony Cardenas to ban elephants at the LA.
+In 2008 Gonzalez was invited to testify before the Los Angeles City Council as they considered an ordinance by then-council member Tony Cardenas (now Congressman) to ban elephants at the LA.
 Zoo and Botanical Gardens.

 In 2009 Gonzalez founded, along with Okla Elliott, an associate professor of English at Univ. of Illinois, Urbana-Champaign (later an assistant professor at Misericordia University in northeast Pennsylvania), and Jim Dorenkott, a Bay Area political activist, the progressive blog As It Ought To Be which features progressive critical essays and poetry.